ttom795/LDTE-Modified/README.md

 #### Usage

-1. Run the following command
+1. Run the following commands
    ```
+   npm install
    sudo bash ./usb_script.sh
    ```

 2. Type `http://localhost` in a browser to use the emulator.

    If you want to turn it off, just press `Ctrl + C` in the terminal, then use the command `sudo shutdown now` to power off the virtual machine or just pause it from the host.
+To restart it, only use the usb_script.sh command.

 3. Finally, start your console emulator and the game itself (e.g. Cemu).